Facts & Stats

-Spanish, Quechua, Aymara
+Spanish, Quechua, and Aymara

 The Republic of Peru (Republic del Peru) is a South American country with over 5,000 years of recorded civilization, boasting among others a megadiverse cultural and biological heritage, Machu Picchu, and the ever-cryptic Nazca Lines.